For just the second time in the history of the Official U.K. Albums Chart, a member of the British royal family is heard on a No. 1 title.

 For only the second time in the history of the Official U.K. Albums Chart, a member of the British royal family is heard on a No. 1 album.
 This time, thanks to a tambourine.

 Prince Henry of Wales, more commonly known as Prince Harry, plays tambourine on the EP “Sing,” which debuted at No. 1 on the tally this past Sunday (June 3).
 He’s featured on the set’s title track, which was composed and recorded specifically to celebrate Queen Elizabeth II’s 60-year reign.

-The song, written by Take That's Gary Barlow and composer extraordinaire Andrew Lloyd Webber, includes an array of musicians from the United Kingdom and the Commonwealth of Nations.
-It was recorded at Abbey Road studios, as well as on location in Australia, Kenya, Jamaica and the Solomon Islands — which Prince Charles reportedly recommended for the song.
+The song, written by Take That’s Gary Barlow and composer extraordinaire Andrew Lloyd Webber, includes an array of musicians from the United Kingdom and the Commonwealth of Nations.
+It was recorded at Abbey Road studios, as well as on location in countries, including Australia, Kenya, Jamaica and the Solomon Islands — which Prince Charles reportedly recommended for the song.

 According to Alan Jones of Music Week, the last (and only other) No. 1 album to feature a member of the royal family playing, singing or talking was 1981’s “The Official BBC Album of the Royal Wedding.”
 It spent two consecutive weeks at No. 1, beginning on Aug.
 15 of that year.